 - Next, click on the pencil icon in the “Date” tab at the top of the reports page and set your date range to “Last 3 Months” (this is usually the default setting).

 - Once you’ve set the date range, click on the “Pages” tab underneath the graph.

 Once you’ve done that, your Search Console window should look similar to this:

 Any page that hasn’t received a click over the set date range of ninety days is stale.
 But don’t worry!
 We can fix it pretty easily.

 How to Solve Your Newly Discovered Stale Website Content Problem

 When it comes to stale website content problems, there are three easy solutions.
 Let’s talk about each one in a little bit of detail.

 First, you can always delete your stale content.
 However, if you decide to take this route, make sure you apply a redirect to another page.
-Otherwise, you run the risk of creating a 404, which is considerably worse than a stale article or another piece of content.
+Otherwise, you risk creating a 404, which is considerably worse than a stale article or another piece of content.
 Honestly, you should avoid this method at all costs as it adds considerable and unnecessary risk.

 Another, much, much better solution to stale content problems is to freshen it up.
 Updating a page helps show search engines and users that you care about the piece of content in question.
 It also displays your desire to provide accurate information to your website visitors.
 There are a few ways that you can freshen up your content, including:

 - Re-writing sections of the content to reflect current information better

 - Updating your links, images, videos, and other forms of media with more recent and relevant versions

 - Promoting your updated content on social media and through email campaigns

-However, the easiest way to rid your site of stale content is to hire the SEO copywriters here at Goldstein Brossard.
+However, the easiest way to rid your site of stale content is to hire SEO copywriters here at Goldstein Brossard.
 We have the experience, knowledge, and tools needed to handle stale content management easily.
 So, if you have stale content, then why not give us a call?
 We’re always standing by to give your web content a helping hand.